MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -Type
 The datatype for the new field.
-This defaults to string, which is a single line of plain text in the user interface; multi-line rich text boxes are HTML, and as well as normal boolean, integer,double, and datetime values, indentity (a box to select a person, simililar to assigned-to) is supported.
+This defaults to string, which is a single line of plain text in the user interface; multi-line rich text boxes are HTML, and as well as normal Boolean, integer, double, and datetime values, identity (a box to select a person, similar to the existing assigned-to one) is supported.

 ```yaml
 Type: String